QA Testing Types for Mobile Application

 The top 10 mobile-related vulnerabilities from the Open Web Application Security Project (OWASP) should also be explored.

+are carried out to measure aspects such as time and resource consumption These aspects are important success factors for an app.
 If the user installs the app and it does not appear fast enough (e.g., less than or equal to 3 seconds) it may get de-installed in favor of another alternative app.
-Time and resource consumption aspects are important success factors for an app and performance testing is carried out to measure these aspects.

 The performance test of the app itself should contain chronometry for the most important workflows.

-Usability is very important for mobile apps because data shows that a large number of users de-install their apps within a few minutes of installing because of poor usability or performance.
+are very important for securing good performance and user-friendliness.
+Usability is very important for mobile apps because data shows that a large number of users de-install their apps within a few minutes of installing because of poor usability.

 Due to this, it is recommended that user experience (UX) design considers the look and feel of the platform on which the app is to be used.
 If the UX does not conform with the user’s expectations for their platform of choice, it can have a strong negative impact.
 Thus, a tester should be aware of the look and feel of the platform used.